kubernetes/kubernetes/docs/proposals/pod-resource-management.md

 ### Hierarchy Outline

-- "$Root" is the system root of the node ie. "/" by default and if `--cgroup-root` is specified then the specified cgroup-root is used as "$Root".
+- "$Root" is the system root of the node i.e. "/" by default and if `--cgroup-root` is specified then the specified cgroup-root is used as "$Root".
 - We have a top level QoS cgroup for the `Bu` and `BE` QoS classes.
 - But we __dont__ have a separate cgroup for the `G` QoS class. `G` pod cgroups are brought up directly under the `Root` cgroup.
 - Each pod has its own cgroup which is nested under the cgroup matching the pod's QoS class.